-Environmental Services will soon begin construction on a project to repair about 800 feet of public sewer pipes in downtown Portland that are 100 to 140 years old and in deteriorating condition.
+Environmental Services continues construction on a project to repair about 800 feet of public sewer pipes in downtown Portland that are 100 to 140 years old and in deteriorating condition.
 The sewer pipes are showing signs of cracks, breaks, holes, offset pipe connections, and obstructions, putting the pipes at risk of structural failure.
 Urgent repairs at three locations shown on the map below will protect the public and the environment by reducing the possibility of sewage releases to buildings and streets.

-The spot repair in SW Oak Street will require digging a pit to relocate a water line and replace a section of the sewer pipe.
-This work will occur during the day.
+The spot repair in SW Oak Street just west of SW 1st Avenue will require digging a trench to relocate a water line and repair the sewer pipe.
+This work has already been completed.

 This project may also require some sawcutting and jackhammering to install cleanouts in multiple locations.
 This noisier work will be done during the day.
 Cleanouts are typically installed near the curb, but may also be placed in the sidewalk or near the building.
 They will be used to maintain sewer service during repairs and to provide access for future maintenance.